hoosierhuy/springboot-docker/README.md

 `http://localhost:8085/howdy`

-I still think NodeJS is faster to spin up and api.
+I still think NodeJS is faster to spin up an api.